How Trump allies have organized and promoted anti-lockdown protests

 They said there had been no communication with the Trump administration or his election campaign over the protests.

-The Trump campaign declined to answer whether it had been involved with the protests, referring instead to Trump’s daily coronavirus briefings in which has expressed sympathy for the protesters, saying he understands their frustration.
+The Trump campaign declined to answer whether it had been involved with the protests, referring instead to Trump’s daily coronavirus briefings in which he has expressed sympathy for the protesters, saying he understands their frustration.

 Several of the main organizers of the Lansing, Michigan, protest that police estimated drew about 4,000 people have ties to the Trump campaign, and are deeply involved in state Republican politics.